Film location requests will not be approved which seriously disrupt the normal activities of the university.

 - Preserving the reputation and public image of the University.

-The guidelines do not apply to news and coverage of university events and/or activities managed by UBC Public Affairs.
-Coverage of sports events will be approved and arranged by the UBC Department of Athletics and Recreation.
-When news and public affairs coverage includes complex documentary filming, the above guidelines will apply, including fees, and assistance which may be provided by the Events & Film Liaison.
+The guidelines also do not apply to news and media coverage of university events and/or activities managed by UBC Media Relations.
+Coverage of sports events will be approved and arranged by UBC Athletics and Recreation.
+When news and public affairs coverage include complex news or documentary filming, the above guidelines will apply, including fees, and assistance which may be provided.

-All other requests to use university buildings, ground and facilities for the purposes of filming will be handled by the Events & Film Liaison.
+All requests to use university buildings, ground and facilities for the purposes of filming will be managed by the Film & Events Office.

-- A program script must be submitted prior to the commencement of filming so that the Events & Film Liaison can ascertain that such filming will not damage the reputation or image of the university.
+A program script must be submitted prior to the commencement of filming so that the Film & Events Office can ascertain that such filming will not damage the reputation or image of the university.
 In the event that a script is not available, a storyboard and detailed outline must be provided.

-- The producer is encouraged to involve students from UBC film students from the UBC Department of Theatre & Film as observers while filming on campus.
+The producer is encouraged to involve students from the UBC Department of Theatre & Film as observers while filming on campus.

 For productions that do not involve university events and activities, every effort should be made to maintain the anonymity of the university, including promotion and credits; the university, however, may require that it be identified if it feels this would be in its interest.